 The travel ban on countries that pose a risk of transmission still remains in force.
 Saudi travellers are strictly prohibited from travelling to the following countries:

+Saudi Arabia has announced that citizens who travel to red-list countries amid the COVID-19 pandemic will be in clear violation of the law and risk being slapped with a three-year international travel ban.
 Violators will be held legally accountable and heavy penalties will be imposed upon their return, said the official, adding that offenders would not be allowed to travel outside the Kingdom for a period of three years.

 Where can Saudis travel to now?

 The majority of travel destinations are now open for Saudi tourists.
 Some countries have relaxed their regulations for travellers from the Kingdom, while some have done away with them altogether.

 Here are the most prominent countries open for travel and tourism that you, as a Saudi passport holder, can travel to without being quarantined or with minimal quarantine.